PUBLIC SAFETY

 Attributes Measured: Anaerobic capacity (muscular endurance).

-Task Description: While carrying the flashlight the participant runs 220 yard on a flat surface to the entrance of the obstacle course.
+Task Description: While carrying the flashlight the participant runs 220 yards on a flat surface to the entrance of the obstacle course.

 Task 3: Obstacle Course